mzusin/mz-react-input-number/README.md

 - Unit Tests
 - Can configure decimal places of the number
 - Min, max, step
-- Events: arrow up, arrow down
+- Events: arrow up, arrow down, enter, escape
+- Custom classes and styles can be passed